IDA-FBK/FuS-KG/README.md

 >
 > To load and run the notebook correctly, please follow the instructions in the [README.md](https://github.com/IDA-FBK/FuS-KG/blob/main/notebook/README.md).

+---
+> [!NOTE]
+> - For more detailed information, please refer to the paper.
+> - Two Turtle files showing how to model user’s health data within FuS-KG and the sequence of steps required to complete an activity (not cooking domain) with a corresponding resource available online, are available [here](/example/) (also used in the notebook).

 ## Authors
 - Tania Bailoni: tbailoni@fbk.eu
 - Gianluca Apriceno: apriceno@fbk.eu